Data was last updated on 4th of February 2022 to include the first half of the 2021/22 season.

 3-Point Attempts started to rise slowly with the 1986-87 season and reached 9.9 shots per game in 1993-94 before it jumped to 15.3 attempts the next year caused by the decision of the NBA to move-in the 3-point line by two feet.

 After the NBA moved back the line in 1998 again the trend continued and 3-point attempts rose slowly almost every year until they started to explode in 2013.
-In the 2019-20 season, NBA teams took on average 34.1 3-point attempts.
-That’s almost double the number of shots compared to 14.1 in 2011-12!
+In the 2021-22 season, NBA teams take on average 35.1 3-point attempts.
+That's almost double the number of shots compared to 2011-12!

 If we take a closer look at the numbers by position, we see that until the 2007-08 season, the distribution of 3-point shots among teams was clear: point- and shooting guards attempted the most shots, small forwards closely followed them while power forwards shot very little from deep and centers almost never.

 In recent years that has changed a lot.
-Today, SGs, SFs, and PFs all take more threes than point guards and even centers are starting to shoot more and more threes every year.
+Today, PGs, SGs, SFs, and PFs all take a similar amount of 3-pointers, only centers are still shooting significantly less threes.

 In a league, where the most popular play is a 1-5 pick'n'roll with positions 2-4 spreading the floor, it's not surprising to see 3 point-attempts of wings and even power forwards continuing to rise.